emaadmanzoor/eyeshalfclosed/content/articles/2011_01_14_compiled-are-i/compiled-are-i.md

 ---
 created_at: 2012-01-14
-excerpt: Disassembling the switch to a static blog.
+excerpt: On the switch to nanoc.
 kind: article
 publish: true
-tags: [static blog, disassembling]
+tags: [nanoc]
 title: "Compiled Are I"
 ---